material-foundation/material-remixer-android/README.md

 There are a few very simple examples here, but you should look at the [example](https://github.com/material-foundation/material-remixer-android/blob/develop/remixer_example/src/main/java/com/google/android/apps/remixer/MainActivity.java) [activities](https://github.com/material-foundation/material-remixer-android/blob/develop/remixer_example/src/main/java/com/google/android/apps/remixer/BoxActivity.java) and [documentation for these annotations](https://github.com/material-foundation/material-remixer-android/tree/develop/remixer_core/src/main/java/com/google/android/libraries/remixer/annotation) for more information.

+Once you add your annotated methods and build you should be able to invoke remixer (by doing a 3 finger swipe or clicking a button, depending on how you configured it in the section above), and tweak the variables or trigger the events guarded by the trigger.

+##### Range variables
+__Note:__ for the time being they only support Integers, not floats or doubles.

+They support the following properties:

+- `key` the key for this variable, you can use it to share the same value across activities, if not set it assumes the method name.
+- `title` the displayable name of the variable, if not set assumes `key`
+- `defaultValue` the initial value, if not set assumes 0 or `minValue` if 0 is out of range.
+- `minValue` the minimum value, if not set assumes 0
+- `maxValue` the maximum value, if not set assumes 100
+- `increment` the increment between two steps of the range, 1 by default.
+- `layoutId` a layoutId to display this, must implement RemixerItemWidget.
+It assumes a sensible default if unset.

 A Range variable that goes from 15 to 70 and starts at 20 by default:
 ```java
 @RangeVariableMethod(